Reclaim overpaid council tax

 We want to hear your stories.
 Whether you've successfully claimed, or tried to but had problems, tell us at firstname.lastname@example.org.

-Our investigation shows 283 local authorities in England, Scotland and Wales currently have more than £230 million in just over 1.7 million closed or dormant (no longer active) accounts – an average of £137.
+Our investigation in 2019 showed 283 local authorities in England, Scotland and Wales currently had more than £230 million in just over 1.7 million closed or dormant (no longer active) accounts – an average of £137.

 As almost 100 councils didn't give us the figures we asked for, the total across the country is likely to be significantly higher.

-Two councils have over £10 million in unclaimed council tax credit, and a further five have over £5 million.
-Only six of the authorities to respond told us they have less than £10,000 in closed and dormant accounts.
+Two councils had over £10 million in unclaimed council tax credit, and a further five had over £5 million.
+Only six of the authorities to respond told us they had less than £10,000 in closed and dormant accounts.

 Of course, there is a wide range of factors behind the different amounts held by councils.
 Larger councils are naturally likely to have more unclaimed credit, and there will be differences too because some councils' records date back to 1993, and others are more recent.
 Some also didn't include accounts owing less than a certain amount – usually £5 – when giving us figures.